Lajbert/MonolithEngine/README.md

 Yes, feel free to take parts or the entire source code to your engine and create with it.

 # Can I contribute to the engine?
-It will be possible in the future, the details are currently being figured out.
-Stay tuned!
+Of course, contact me directly if you'd like to make suggestions or commit some code!

 # Can I request features?
-I am planning to make it possible to request features, but my main focus right now is to implement the features that I wll need for my game.
+If there will be a community around the engine, I will make it possible to request features, but my main focus right now is to implement the features that I wll need for my game(s).

 # Any chances of 3D support?
-While 2.5D support is planned later this year (3D characters on 2D side scroller or isometric map, like Hades), full 3D support will probably never come.
+Unlikely.
 This engine was designed specifically for 2D development and making it 3D would be such a big work that I'd rather write a new engine from scratch.
 I am aware 2D and 3D development are similar in many ways, but also different enough that I decide to design my engine specifically for 2D to get the best possible 2D performance and easy, logical use.
+2.5D support may not be completely out of question, but not in the near future.

 # Do you provide support for the engine?
 I can't.
 It's a hobby project currently and I don't have the means to do it.
-If something is seriously broken, feel free to contact me as it's also in my best interest to get it fixed.
+If something is seriously broken, or could be done better than I do, please contact me as it's also in my best interest to get it fixed.

 # Do you have a bug tracker somewhere?
-It is planned, stay tuned!
+Right now, only Github issues :) If there will be a community around the engine, I will have do it properly.

 # Is there a timeline for future development?
-Also planned.
+It's planned, but it depends on the public interest in the engine.